Menu

 • Intercultural Understanding: Geography and Civics engage students in understanding cultural diversity and the complexities of global citizenship.

-• ICT Capability: Students apply digital tools to investigate, analyse, and present findings on various HaSS topics.
+• Digital Literacy: Students apply digital tools to investigate, analyse, and present findings on various HASS topics.

 Cross-Curriculum Priorities